 - Simmer.
 Transfer to a heavy cooking pot and add the remaining 2 cups of broth.
 Season with 1 teaspoon of coriander and allspice.
 Place the pot on medium heat and watch carefully as the soup bubbles.
 Stir occasionally until reduced slightly, 10 to 15 minutes.

-- Add the milk.
+- Finish and serve.
 Turn the heat to medium-low and stir in 1 cup of whole milk.
 Once heated through, remove from the stove.
+Transfer to serving bowls and garnish with fresh mint leaves, if using.
+Enjoy!

 More Vegetarian Soup Recipes to Try